JamesBrill/FeedwaterLevelCodeGuide/GUIDE.md

 There are 4 blocks in a Feedwater level:
 1. Level name: this must always be the first line in the level code
 2. Level code: this is most items in the game, including walls.
 It can also include doors and wires.
 This block must start with `level` on its own line and finish with `endlevel` on its own line
 3. (OPTIONAL) Doors code: Feedwater levels can have button-operated doors.
 These include a button connected to a door via a wire.
-You may want to overlay wires on top of other items in the level (e.g. walls), hence this is a separate layer.
-This block must start with `doors` on its own line and finish with `enddoors` on its own line
+You may want to overlay wires on top of other items in the level (e.g. walls), hence this is a separate layer that is placed on top of the level code layer.
+This block must start with `doors` on its own line and finish with `enddoors` on its own line.
+It can _only_ contain buttons, wires, and doors - anything else is ignored
 4. (OPTIONAL) Checkpoints: each one is written on its own line and has the following format: `checkpoint <topLeftX> <topLeftY> <bottomRightX> <bottomRightY> <respawnX> <respawnY>`.
 The first two pairs of coordinates define the region in which the checkpoint is activated; the last one defines where the player will respawn when they die.
 The top-left position on the level has coordinates (0, 0).
 The x-axis goes from left to right and the y-axis goes from top to bottom.
 This block must start with `checkpoints` on its own line and finish with `endcheckpoints` on its own line

 # Rules